ettoremessina/fitting-with-mlp-using-pytorch/README.md

-# Fitting with MLP using-PyTorch
+# Fitting with MLP using PyTorch
 The goal of this repository is to share programs that fit some kinds of curves by high configurable MLP (Multi-Layer Perceptron) written in Python 3 using PyTorch.

 ## One variable function fitting